UPPMAX/programming_formalisms/docs/deployment/deploy.md

 - Stage and commit
 - upload to github

-### (Optional)Exercise 2
+### (Optional)Exercise 2 10-15 minutes

+- Let's say you have some code you have started to work with

 !!! tip

     - Work individually locally (in VS Code)
     - Help each-other if getting stuck

-- Let's say you have some code you have started to work with
     - Start with 1A OR 1B
+        - 1a goes to Breakout room 1
+        - 1b goes to Breakout room 2

-???- question "Exercise 1A: Start project from one of your existing projects"
+???- question "Exercise 1A: Identify existing project"

-    - Just use an existing programming project you have today
+    - Just use an existing programming project you already have
     - Browse to right _root_ directory (the folder containing all the project-related files)

-???- question "Exercise 1B: Start a new test project"
+???- question "Exercise 1B: Make a code base for a new test project"

     - Make a ``test_project`` directory in a good place (like a local ``Programming formalisms`` course folder)